kubedb/docs/docs/guides/redis/concepts/redisopsrequest.md

 #### spec.updateVersion

-If you want to update your Redis version, you have to specify the `spec.updateVersion`  section that specifies the desired version information.
+If you want to update your Redis/Valkey version, you have to specify the `spec.updateVersion`  section that specifies the desired version information.
 This field consists of the following sub-field:

 - `spec.updateVersion.targetVersion` refers to a [RedisVersion](/docs/guides/redis/concepts/catalog.md) CR that contains the Redis version information where you want to update.

 >You can only update between Redis versions.
 KubeDB does not support downgrade for Redis.
+> You can update Redis to Valkey only if Redis current major version is in 7.

 #### spec.horizontalScaling